Tropical storms Juliette and Fernand churn over open waters in different oceans

 No coastal watches or warnings were in effect for either tropical storm, the Miami-based U.S. National Hurricane Center said.

 It was moving northwest at 10 mph (16 kph).
-Forecasters said Juliette could briefly become a hurricane Tuesday before a weakening Wednesday.
+Forecasters said Juliette was expected to weaken Wednesday and become a remnant low later.

 Forecasters said Fernand could become a post-tropical cyclone by Wednesday night.